wbyoung/jsi/_posts/00-03-02-bind-call-apply-notes.md

 date: 2014-05-29 00:00:00
 ---

+This class may not feel appropriate at this time.
+You'll have to gauge how well they understood objects and the functional stuff.
+Don't push it.
+If it doesn't feel right, try coming back to this in week four.
+Try not to delay it too much, though because the functions being built here were recently introduced.
+We don't want them to forget what those functions were or how they worked.

 ## Class Flow

 1. Start by looking at the two code examples.
 Students may guess that the